chichizhao912/chichizhao912.github.io/_posts/2024-07-26-fourth-post.md

 ## Foundations Course
 **Progress: 52%**
-Today I will be continuing my "journey of learning" by focusing on CSS.
+Today I will be continuing my journey into software development by focusing on CSS.

 I am currently completing the CSS Foundations part of the course.